Stephen Hagan (actor)

-Stephen Hagan is an actor from Northern Ireland.
+Stephen Hagan (born 25 January 1985) is a British actor from Belfast, Northern Ireland.

+Early life and education

+Hagan was born in Belfast and grew up in nearby Greenisland.
+He was a student at the Carrickfergus Grammar School, contributing to amateur dramatics at Youth Lyric as a teenager, as well as White Lights in Whitehead.
+Prior to pursuing a career as an actor, Hagan planned to study accountancy at Northumbria University and join his father's business.
+He graduated from the London Academy of Music and Dramatic Art in 2007.

+Career

 Stage career

-Hagan's first big job after drama school was a part as Vito Barratini, a muse of the artist Michelangelo, in Antony Sher's play The Giant.
+Hagan's first notable role after drama school was a part as Vito Barratini, a muse of the artist Michelangelo, in Antony Sher's play The Giant.
 Hagan was in the original cast of the West End and Broadway hit production End of the Rainbow, as well as in Cyrano de Bergerac opposite Joseph Fiennes at the Chichester Festival Theatre.
 Hagan also appeared in The York Relist at Riverside Studios, and The Real Thing at Salisbury Playhouse.
 He has also taken his turn in several productions for the Royal Shakespeare Company, including roles in Twelfth Night, The Tempest, The Comedy of Errors and Troilus and Cressida.